DmitryBelenov/lazy-benchmark-annotation/README.md

 7. start 'main' method, see results.
 Easy)

 This simple timing benchmark is best to use for measure of timing alghorithms invokations and make faster if your results are not satisfactory.
-Supported only methods and classes without arguments in constructor / signature.